Lekipising/play-classify-score/README.md

 ## How it works

 The user is presented with a number of predefined images where they are supposed to pick the most prominent object in the image.
 The user can then see how well they did and see the correct answer.

+### UX and minimzing user errors
+The app has been built to be easy to use and prevent user from making mistakes.
+This is done by only showing the user the UI they can interact with at any given time.
+The user is also given feedback on their actions through hover effects and animations.
+Possible errors that the user can encounter are:
+1. API is down.
+This is most likely caused by Render powering down inactive APIs.
+The user is notified when this happens.
 `
 ## Purpose